 Goddess Benzaiten and Her Lucky Snakes

 Her control over water also meant that she was a deity often prayed over to end natural disasters such as droughts and floods.
-It’s also said that her authority over water extends her control over dragons (which resides underwater) and snakes (which were historically found near lakes and rivers in Japan).
+It’s also said that her authority over water extends her control over dragons (which reside underwater) and snakes (which were historically found near lakes and rivers in Japan).

 She is one of the Seven Lucky Gods (shichifukujin; 七福神) and her Hindu counterpart is Goddess Sarasvatī.
 Benten is often seen riding a dragon with a biwa (instrument: a Japanese short-necked lute) and having white snakes as her messengers.
-With white snakes or dragons are her avatar, she can therefore be seen manifesting as either.
+With white snakes or dragons as her avatar, she can therefore be seen manifesting as either.
 In certain sculptures, Benten has a snake headdress and her association with snakes makes her a deity people pray to for prosperity and abundance.

 Some Japanese keep a snakeskin (or fragment of) in their wallets as a prosperity charm, believing that it’ll attract money.

 Certain colors in Japan have their roots steeped in tradition; you could pick a color to include in your hebi irezumi to express certain associated meanings or find out the corresponding symbolism in your established snake tattoo.